I'm not so interested in how people move, but what moves them.

 SARAH LUELLA BAKER

-Sarah-Lu has a background and education in Fine Arts, and has developed and produced work in Portland, Oregon, the Bay Area, the Salt Lake Valley, and at festivals and workshops in NYC and Vancouver BC.
-She recently finished a six-month residency at New Expressive Works in Portland, working collaboratively with movement artist Celine Bouly, musical artist Rebecca Rall, and visual artist Bonnie Paisley to create Without a Map, the first section of a triptych entitled A Salable Hark Lure.
+Over the past twenty-five years, Sarah-Lu has developed and produced work in Portland, Oregon, the Bay Area, the Salt Lake Valley, and at festivals and workshops in NYC and Vancouver BC.
+In 2019 Sarah-Lu was selected to a six-month residency at New Expressive Works in Portland and then went on to create an evening of work with local artists.

-Sarah-Lu is also mother to two brilliant children, and the owner and consulting director of two schools for young children.
-She considers the work of relating to and learning with children, to be in direct relationship to the work of creating performance art.
+Sarah-Lu is also mother to two brilliant children, and the former founder and owner, for ten years, of a local school for young children.
+She considers the work of relating to and learning with children and youth, to be in direct relationship to the work of creating performance art.
+Currently, she is the founder and owner of Radicle Heart, a human-based practice synthesizing astrology, somatics, and ancestral healing.